faymarie/flask-crate-transit-data/README.md

 You can track the status of the insertion on your terminal and on the CrateDB UI.

 # Running tests
 The tests are using the pytest module.
-You need to have python, pip and virtualenv installed on your system.
+You need to have Docker, Python, pip and virtualenv installed on your system.

 1. Start and activate a virtual environment in the root directory using venv.

     `python -m venv myenv`

     `source myenv/bin/activate`

 2. Install requirements.

     `pip install -r requirements.txt`

+3. Run the official CrateDB Docker image.

+    `sh$ docker run -p "4200:4200" crate`

-3. Set the environment variables using localhost or host ip and choosing a password:
+4. Set the environment variables using localhost (or host ip) and choosing a password:

     `sh$ export DATABASE_URI=crate://crate@localhost:4200`
     `sh$ export SECRET=supersecretpassword`

-4. Run the official CrateDB Docker image.

-`sh$ docker run -p "4200:4200" crate`

 5. Run the tests module.

-`sh$ ./scripts/start.test`
+    `sh$ ./scripts/run.test`

 ## Troubleshoot